apache/activemq-website/src/components/classic/documentation/compile-activemq-with-gcj.md

 #### Write the Glue Code

-Either access the ActiveMQ Classic classes directly from C++ or write a facade object in Java that handles all startup and shutdown logic of ActiveMQ Classic.
-Save the glue files in the same directory as for the ActiveMQ Classic jars.
+Either access the ActiveMQ classes directly from C++ or write a facade object in Java that handles all startup and shutdown logic of ActiveMQ.
+Save the glue files in the same directory as for the ActiveMQ jars.

 An CNI example using a Java object starting the MQ.